Heritage Walk Trivandrum: History

 Heritage Walk Trivandrum (HWT) was conceived and founded in October 2013 by Bina Thomas Tharakan, with assistance from archaeologists, conservation architects, historians, and resource persons from various fields.
 HWT focuses primarily on history as people's history, and heritage as the common treasured past, both tangible and intangible, existing in every by-lane of the city and not necessarily in the majestic or grand only.

 In October 2017, Tharakan gave a TEDx Talk on HWT in Thiruvananthapuram.

 Founder and prominent members

 Bina Thomas Tharakan (aka Elizabeth Thomas Tharakan), archaeologist, children's author, is the founder member and coordinator of HWT.
 At the time of HWT's launch, Bina was a Special Officer with the Ministry of Culture and in-charge of coordinating activities for nominating two monuments of Kerala into UNESCO's World Heritage List, a project that ended in 2017.
 Since 2013, Bina has been organising the heritage walks to discover and showcase interesting facts, location, and monuments that have previously not been documented.

-Prominent members of HWT include Professor Achuthsankar Nair (Bioinformatics), MG Radhakrishnan (Asianet News), Gouridasan Nair (The Hindu, now retired), and Malayinkil Gopalakrishnan (Mathrubhumi).
+Prominent members of HWT include Professor Achuthsankar S. Nair (Bioinformatics), MG Radhakrishnan (Asianet News), Gouridasan Nair (The Hindu, now retired), and Malayinkil Gopalakrishnan (Mathrubhumi).
 The pool of subject experts include Sharat Sundar Rajeev (Conservation Architect), Dr Hemachandran Pillai (Archaeologist), and others who support, contribute time, and share their knowledge.